broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 Overall, the SlideSeq workflow:
 1. Calculates prealignment metrics.
-1. Filters, trims and splits reads into < 30 GB FASTQs with sctools.
+1. Uses sctools to filter, trim, and split reads into < 30 GB FASTQs.
-1. Corrects bead barcodes, aligns reads, and counts genes with STARsolo.
+1. Uses STARsolo to correct bead barcodes, align reads, and count genes.
 1. Calculates metrics.
 1. Merges the STAR outputs into NPY and NPZ arrays.
 1. Merges gene counts, metrics, and bead locations into a Loom-formatted matrix.